 How do I fix a slow broadband speed?

-If there’s no problem from your provider’s side and you’re still experiencing a slow broadband speed compared to what you should be getting, here are a few things you can try to improve your connection:
+If there’s no problem with your provider's network, but you’re still experiencing a slow broadband speed compared to what you should be getting, here are a few things you can try to improve your connection:

 1. Reboot your router